Anmol-Deep-Singh-Coding/Left2right-From-leftovers-to-the-right-hands/README.md

 ## 🔍 Working of the Hack

-FoodLink acts as a bridge between food donors, NGOs, and volunteers.
+Left2Right acts as a bridge between food donors, NGOs, and volunteers.
 Users register with roles — Donor, Recipient (NGO), or Volunteer.
 Donors provide food availability, NGOs submit requests, and volunteers assist with delivery.
 The system is mobile-friendly, responsive, and includes proper validation to ensure data quality and smooth operations.

 ---